rfo909/RForth/ForthTutorial.md

 : name ... ;
 ```

-This is called a colon definition, and the colon initiates the compile mode, and is called
+This is called a colon definition, and the COLON initiates the compile mode.
+The COLON is somtimes called
 the colon compiler.
 Example:

 ```
-: number 42 ;
+: number 40 2 add ;
 ```

 This creates word called "number".
 When we call it, it puts the value 42 on the stack.